sensei-hacker/inavwiki/Navigation-modes.md

 For multirotor it will hold horizontal (2D) position, throttle still controls up and down movements (z-axis).
 You can use your roll and pitch stick to move around.
 The position hold will be resumed when you center the roll/pitch stick again.

-For Fixedwing it will try and loiter in circle defined by the `nav_fw_loiter_radius` variable.

 Please note that you have to use this with **ALTHOLD** to get a full 3D position hold!